isomerpages/mindef-ndp2022/pages/ticketing.md

 #### Application
 * Application Period: **6 June 2022, 12:00pm to 20 June 2022, 12:00pm**
 * Each applicant will only be entitled to one ballot chance.
 Duplicate applications will be excluded from the balloting process.
 * Each ticket admits one spectator only.
 Children (including infants carried in arms) must have a valid ticket for admission to the show.
-* Submit your application [here](https://form.gov.sg/6273f1e0c8f704001298ef63) via FormSG.
 * Keep a look out for a confirmation email after submission.